microsoft/cobalt/design-reference/architecture/VersionAndGo/readme.md

  - `Application.yaml` - is the artifact that points to the azure-pipeline.yml file in the eng repo that contains the build/test/deploy pipeline.

 This folder/files should be checked into the root of the app repo.
-The Eng team would then configure the pipeline to point to these files and deploy the requested infrastructure.
+The Eng team would then configure a new pipeline in the app teams Azure Devops project to point to these files and deploy the requested infrastructure.

 ## Version and Go Pipeline Description